Subrosa - Stopping Fraud Before it Begins

 Always read the notice, and never assume you are not on tape.
 The attorney could be revealing the strategy, having confidential conversations.
 Plus, the deponent could be picking up heavy folders and objects and recorded all the time.

-Also, while visiting the defense attorney, the plaintiff's attorneys should ask if they are being recorded.
+While visiting the defense attorney, the plaintiff's attorneys should ask, "Are you recording me?"
 And while at the defense firm's offices, if you wish to speak to your lawyer, step outside and whisper.
 Defense attorneys may use a two-way mirror, so you don't notice the videographer.

 - Your attorney should demand to see the video recording specialist's credentials.
-Also, the lawyer should demand the camera be off when the deposition is not in progress.
+The lawyer should also require the defendants to switch off the camera when the deposition is not in progress.